step-security/harden-runner/README.md

 ### 📁 Detect tampering of source code during build

-> Applies to both GitHub-Hosted and Self-Hosted runners
+> Applies to both GitHub-hosted and self-hosted runners

 Harden-Runner monitors file writes and can detect if a file is overwritten.

 - Source code overwrite is not expected in a release build
 - All source code files are monitored, which means even changes to IaC files (Kubernetes manifest, Terraform) are detected
 - You can enable notifications to get one-time alert when source code is overwritten
-- For Self-Hosted runners, no changes are needed to workflow files for file monitoring
+- For self-hosted runners, no changes are needed to workflow files for file monitoring

 <p align="left">
   <img src="images/fileoverwrite.png" alt="Policy recommended by harden-runner" >